 Together for Nature

-Two giants, hand in hand
+Two leading organisations, hand in hand

-- “Herbarium On Stage Workshops” for children
+- Herbarium on Stage botanic themed workshops for children

 Exploring, protecting and sharing

 Can science be of any use to help a rainforest that's losing more and more species each year?
 The answer is yes, there are many ways science can help.
 For instance, collecting and storing the seeds of as many species as possible in the event they become endangered or worse, disappear.
 This is no easy feat, as rainforest seeds often show very low tolerance to the drying or freezing methods required for storage.
 For this reason, scientists and experts at the Australian PlantBank, located at the Australian Botanic Garden Mount Annan, are pioneering new seed storage methods and technologies.

 But it's not just about expertise.
 A race against time is on.
 Klorane Botanical Foundation has chosen to support the Australian PlantBank’s vital conservation programs that focus on native rainforest plants under threat from habitat fragmentation, weeds, disease and climate change.
 And because every piece of knowledge gathered by this program helps other dedicated scientists, no matter where on the map, it is available to be shared across the world.

 These are some of the species we’re helping to safeguard!

 Species currently included in the Rainforest Conservation Program include Lemon Myrtle (Backhousia citriodora), Macadamia (Macadamia integrifolia), Black Bean (Castanospermum australe) and Bunya Pine (Araucaria bidwillii).

 Learning about plants and helping them grow is a beautiful way to inspire a love of nature in children and this is something our foundation is very passionate about!
 Twice a year, we co-host botanically themed workshops for over 240 kids as part of the extensive program of educational activities delivered by the Royal Botanic Garden Sydney.